t20071/v2_CBDC_MODEL_stream/replit.md

 ## Model Documentation

 - **model_assumptions.md**: Comprehensive documentation of all model assumptions, agent behaviors, and academic references
+- **initial_conditions.md**: Detailed documentation of all initial conditions, parameter values, and empirical sources
 - **Agent Flow Chart**: Interactive visualization of agent interactions available in the simulation interface

 ## Changelog